Siddy212/canvas-es/README.md

 - Alternate wallpapers are also stored in the "Alternate" folder as an example.

 - Alternatively, use the color scheme `Custom` to point to a .jpg or .webp file named `wallpaper` within `theme-customizations\canvas\` as determined by the distribution choice above.
+- Choosing `Custom` also allows a new color scheme to be created within `themes/canvas-es/colors.xml`.

 ## **Acknowledgments**